ebuchman/blog/content/posts/uoa-origins.md

 Over time, weights of silver would come to play an increasingly important role as a Medium of Exchange as the scale of commerce grew.
-Thus for *two thousands years*, up to and even beyond the introduction of coinage in the ~7th century BC, money was defined in terms of a weight of metal.
+Thus for *two thousand years*, up to and even beyond the introduction of coinage in the ~7th century BC, money was defined in terms of a weight of metal.
 And finance, even a thousand years before coinage, was surprisingly modern.[^modern-assyria]
-Coinage will no doubt play a critical role in our story, but money as a weight of precious metal is a much older phenomenon.
+Coinage will no doubt play a critical role in our story, but money, as a weight of precious metal, is a much older phenomenon.

 ## Outside In, Inside Out